HTTP response status codes

 402 Payment Required

-This response code is reserved for future use.
-The initial aim for creating this code was using it for digital payment systems, however this status code is used very rarely and no standard convention exists.
+The initial purpose of this code was for digital payment systems, however this status code is rarely used and no standard convention exists.

 403 Forbidden